CISC2200-Fall-24-Fordham/Lab-6/README.md

 1. Implement **get** member function that performs a look up with a key, and it shall return the value.
 2. Implement **remove** member function that removes the node with the given key.
 You can assume the key exists in the BST.
 3. Test your functions by adding more testcases in  **main.cpp**.
+4. The following are some optional practice questions that you can work on:
+    -- implement **size** member function to return the total number of nodes in the BST.
+    -- implement a constructor that takes in an array of Keys and an array of Values, and build a optimal BST.

 ## Hints